 How to take a neutral from drab to distinctive?
 Gray brick is a versatile design solution that blends seamlessly with any aesthetic while achieving the look of crowd-pleasing exposed brick (cue the oh's and ah's).
-Today we're highlighting three ways you can go gray with brick with our Klamath, Beartooth, and Front Range.
+Today we're highlighting three ways you can go gray with brick with our Glacier, Mercury, and Meteorite.
 Head over to our Pinterest Board for even more inspiring looks.

 Light Gray Brick

 Displaying variation that feels both rustic and industrial, this exposed brick fireplace makes a bold architectural statement while offering a cozy spot to curl up.
 Our gray brick also features some color variation that adds to its authentic and handcrafted charm.

 Love the urban industrial look?
 Gray brick looks perfectly at home in an open layout like the one in this airy loft, helping to accentuate other design elements like exposed beams.

 For those who like to keep it clean and classic, light gray brick can also be a great addition to transitional spaces.

 Think outside of the box--consider using gray brick in your next outdoor project.
 Whether it’s just the patio or the whole facade, gray brick can make your home the coolest on the block.

 Gray brick works with other architectural structures too.
 Open yourself up to new design possibilities by replacing your door with an arched entry.
 Gray brick helps to anchor the space.